WhatsApp OTP: Introducing Meta’s Special Feature

 Whether you’re verifying an account, resetting credentials, or perhaps authenticating a transaction, security is key.
 While many verification processes are known for being unnecessarily long and inconvenient, one-time passwords offer just as much security—but often at the click of a button.

 For quite some time, SMS has been the standard for OTP verification.
 But this reign could very well come to an end with the advent of WhatsApp OTP codes.
 This new feature by Meta is believed to be a reliable way to authenticate online activity—perhaps more so than SMS.
+And with the introduction of the Meta WhatsApp Cloud API, this app could very well become the norm for business texting sooner than expected.

 What is WhatsApp OTP?